Bringing Vintage Aircraft to Life since 2010

 6th September 1940

-As a result of intelligence obtained by the Royal Air Force showing preparations for invasion were continuing, an alert to prepare for invasion is issued.
+As a result of intelligence obtained by the RAF, showing preparations for invasion were continuing, an alert to prepare for invasion is issued.

 Daily losses